-As mentioned earlier, your age at the onset of the problem will be a big clue.
+As mentioned earlier, your age at the onset diaphoresis will be a big clue.
 Another indicator can be a family history of hyperhidrosis.
 Those who have a family history of having primary hyperhidrosis are more likely to end up with it as hyperhidrosis is hereditary.

-Let’s say a teenage boy goes into a doctor’s office with a recent onset of hyperhidrosis and there is a family history of hyperhidrosis in his family.
+Let’s say a teenage boy goes into a doctor’s office with a recent onset of excessive sweating and there is a family history of hyperhidrosis in his family.
 The doctor is more likely to suspect primary hyperhidrosis.
-But if a middle-aged man who has just developed excessive sweating comes in, the doctor is more likely to suspect secondary hyperhidrosis.
-That diagnosis will be even likelier if there is significant sweating while sleeping and the sweating is happening all over rather than one or two locations.
+However, if a middle-aged man who has just developed excessive sweating comes in, the doctor is more likely to suspect secondary hyperhidrosis, a.k.a diaphoresis.
+That diagnosis will be even likelier if there is significant sweating during sleep and if the sweating is happening all over the body.

 If the doctor determines it is secondary rather than primary hyperhidrosis, a further workup is necessary.
 That may include blood work, imaging tests, urine tests, and any other workups a doctor deems necessary to get to the bottom of the mystery.

 The prognosis for diaphoresis depends upon what the cause of the excessive sweat is determined to be.
 The excessive sweat won’t disappear for the patient until the condition or disease is addressed and treated.
-And there will be no treatment until the specific cause is determined.
+There also can’t be treatment until the specific cause is determined.

 It may take weeks to determine what is causing a person’s diaphoresis.
-But, finding a cause is essential so don’t give up your search.
-If you believe something is truly off with your body, you may have to keep pressing for an answer. ,,
+It is essential to find a cause though, so don’t give up your search.
+If you believe something is truly off with your body, you may have to keep pressing for an answer.